 Membership acknowledges achievement and an outstanding academic record in the liberal arts and sciences.
 Members are elected on the basis of scholarly accomplishments, broad intellectual and cultural interests, and good character*.

 In order to become a candidate for election in the senior year, a student must meet the following requirements:

-At least 135 quarter units in liberal arts, humanities, social sciences, natural sciences, and mathematics (applied courses, such as certain classes in Communication, Theatre and Dance, Music, and Fine Arts are not accepted)
+- At least 135 quarter units in liberal arts, humanities, social sciences, natural sciences, and mathematics (internships, practica, and applied courses in programs including Communication, Theatre and Dance, Music, and Studio Art are not accepted)

-- At least one year in university of modern or classical language other than English (the third course of an elementary language sequence or one intermediate or advanced course in language), unless the student demonstrates that English is a second language
+- At least one year in university of a modern or classical language other than English (the third course of an elementary language sequence or above), unless the student demonstrates that English is a second language

-- Grade point average of at least 3.75 (Please note that the national office sets a strict limit on the number of initiates and so the minimum GPA requirement may be higher than 3.75 in a given year)
+- Cumulative GPA of 3.8 or above (Please note that the national office sets a strict limit on the number of initiates and so the minimum GPA requirement may be higher in a given year)

 - Completion of the last five quarters at Santa Clara and registration for a sixth (excluding classes taken in the summer session)